MobSF/Mobile-Security-Framework-MobSF/README.md

 * Python 2.7
 * JDK 1.7 or above

-NOTE: iOS IPA Binary Analysis requires MAC.
+NOTE: iOS IPA Binary Analysis requires MAC and you need to install XCode

 #How to Use